-- 2.46 A person cannot simultaneously be registered for a programme of study at Queen Mary and another programme of study (at Queen Mary or elsewhere) without the express permission of the Senate, or its delegated authority (the Head of Admissions, or nominee). - 2.47 Intercalated medical and dental programmes are an exception to the rule on concurrent study.
+- 2.50 A person cannot simultaneously be registered for a programme of study at Queen Mary and another programme of study (at Queen Mary or elsewhere) without the express permission of the Senate, or its delegated authority (the Head of Admissions, or nominee). - 2.51 Intercalated medical and dental programmes are an exception to the rule on concurrent study.
 A student remains registered on their primary programme while undertaking the intercalated programme.
-There must be no overlap between the intercalated programme and the subsequent year of the primary programme unless the intercalation period is for a one-year masters programme.
+There must be no overlap between the intercalated programme and the subsequent year of the primary programme unless the intercalation period is for a postgraduate programme.